Please log in to watch this conference skillscast.

 - Transitioning from Being a Solo Tester to Being a Part of a Team (SkillsCast recorded in June 2021)

 All The World’s A Staging Server

-Heidi is a developer advocate with LaunchDarkly.
+Heidi Waterhouse is Transformation Advocate with LaunchDarkly.
 She delights in working at the intersection of usability, risk reduction, and cutting-edge technology.
 One of her favourite hobbies is talking to developers about things they already knew but had never thought of that way before.
 She sews all her conference dresses so that she's sure there is a pocket for the mic.